aws-samples/sample-s2s-cdk-agent/README.md

    - **Step 3**: copy template.env to .env and update the environment variables.
 Check the README.md for industry specific setup insutructions.
    - **Step 4**: inside the industry-specific-demo-data folder, run `python deploy-industry-sepecific-demo.py`.
 You will also be prompted to import sample data for the selected industry.

-   **Please note that all tools inside `backend/tools/` will be reset by the tools for the selected industry.
-Make sure you take a backup of your existing tools before deploying for a specific industry.**
+   **Please note that during deployment all tools inside `backend/tools/` will be reset by the tools for the selected industry.
+Make sure you take a backup of your existing tools in the backend/tools folder before deploying for a specific industry.**

 **ASK:** As you setup demos for different industries (insurance, FSI, travel, etc.), we invite you add them inside industry-specific-demo-data.
 Kindly remove any PII and anonymise the sample data and system prompt before adding them in the folder and submitting a pull request.